Belfast Harp Societies: Decline in local interest

 Other currents may also have been running against interest in the harp and its patriotic symbolism.
 Robert Tennent's son, Robert James Tennent, a subscriber to the Irish Harp Society, took up the first opportunity provided by Representation of the People (Ireland) Act 1832 to challenge the nominees of Lord Donegall in a parliamentary election.
 Failing to commit himself on an issue that increasingly was to associate interest in Irish culture with Catholic-majority separatism, repeal of the Act of Union, he lost by a wide margin.

 In 1856, The Illustrated London News, reported that the "ancient national music of Ireland is kept alive by a few practitioners of a very humble kind, who wander about in their own country chiefly playing to parties assemble in taverns".
 The only "gentleman harper" remaining was Patrick Byrne, of Farney, County Monaghan, who some years previously had had the honour of performing before the Queen Victoria at Balmoral.
 Byrne had graduated from the Irish Harp School in Belfast in 1821.

-The contemporary Historical Harp Society of Ireland
+Belfast Harp Orchestra

+Marking the bicentenary of the 1792 Harpers' Assembly, in 1992 Belfast hosted the World Harp Festival.
+Among acts including The Chieftains and Alan Stivell, it featured the Belfast Harp Orchestra.
+Founded and directed by Janet Harbison, it was a stage troupe of twenty or more young harpers drawn from both sides religious/political divide in Northern Ireland.
+The troupe toured with The Chieftains, performing the traditional harp at The Barbican and Royal Festival Hall in London, the Kennedy Center in Washington DC and Carnegie Hall in New York City, and they contributed to the Grammy Award-winning album The Celtic Harp (1993).
+Over the ten years of its existence, the Belfast Harp Orchestra graduated over 100 harpers, many of whom of progressed on to professional musicianship and performance.

-A core mission of the Belfast harp societies has been resumed, since 2002, by the Historical Harp Society of Ireland in Kilkenny.
+Since 2002, a core mission of the early Belfast harp societies has been resumed by the Historical Harp Society of Ireland in Kilkenny.
 Rediscovering the older wire-stringed harp of the kind played by O'Neill and Rainey, the HHSI seeks return "to the world the true sound of the oldest Irish music".
 For this purpose, the Society brings together artists and audiences, players and tutors, researchers and experts, and harp makers and organologists.